shadow-1310/obsedian_notes/OCR for beverage client.md

 - Step 2- Crop the images into small sections - took total approx. **4-5 hours** ^a6513d
 	- we have 5 fields in an image, MRP, mfg, use_by, batch and qty.
 Crop each field and place it in the same folder.
 - Step 3- preprocess the image and place them in separate directory ^4570bb
+- step 4- inference the processed images with EasyOCR
+	- **plan-change** - inference the original images, not the processed ones. ^429ee9

 ## Things Learned
 ---